-Kerrie Lynn, Director of Student Activities
+Kerrie Lynn, Associate Dean of Students

 Jo Baldwin, Director of Residence Life

 Jo Baldwin is the Director of Residence Life at Tennessee Wesleyan College.
 She was born in Flint, Mich., but moved to Franklin, Tenn., when she was 13.
-Baldwin graduated from Austin Peay State University with a Bachelor of Interdisciplinary Studies with concentrations in Education and Psychology in 2002.
+Jo graduated from Austin Peay State University with a Bachelor of Interdisciplinary Studies with concentrations in Education and Psychology in 2002.
 She also earned a Master of Science degree in Management from Austin Peay State University in 2006.
-Baldwin lived and worked in upstate New York for two years and in Morehead, Ky., for four years.
+Jo lived and worked in upstate New York for two years and in Morehead, Ky., for four years.
 She moved to Athens to work at TWC in June 2012 and loves spending time with her family, watching football, playing volleyball, snuggling with her golden retriever, and meeting new people.